If the Shoe Fits…

 Shifting Seasons and Letting Go

 I made the decision to wrap up my racing season after running 50 miles at Virgil Crest in early September.
-I felt complete having successfully mastered that course and having placed third in my GP.
+I felt complete having successfully mastered that course and having placed second in my GP.
 Even though I continued to get stronger, I had gradually started to feel a little worn from a season filled with “firsts,” so I made the decision to withdraw from

 Social Media and My Running